nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. meta::
-    :description: The System Administrator Experience for Red Hat based distributions, such as CentOS 7.
+    :description: The System Administrator Experience for Red Hat based distributions, such as CentOS 8.

 This write up provides steps on the System Administrator experience.
 This is not an end-all, be-all, and has many variables to keep in mind.
+But can provide a baseline for you.

 Please keep in mind, this is for Red Hat based distributions, mainly CentOS 7 and 8.
 Scientific Linux 7 is not supported.